Page Last Updated May 7, 2026.

 Plumeria rubra – Red Frangipani

 A medium to large shrub or small tree with a succulent trunk and branches.
 Drought-deciduous or semi-evergreen with large leaves clustered at branch ends.
 Flowers are white to pink and very fragrant in terminal umbels.
-Native to Mexico and tropical Americas, widely cultivated elsewhere.
+Native to Mexico and tropical America, widely cultivated elsewhere.

 Rauvolfia tetraphylla – Devil Pepper